MegAmi24/Snake-2-RSDK/RSDKv5/README.md

 # Snake 2 RSDKv5
 The RSDKv5 port of Snake 2.
 Created as an exercise for creating games with GameAPI.

+Can be loaded in the decomp as a mod with the included `mod.ini` file or via Data Folder Mode.

 # How to build
 This building guide assumes you are already familiar with [the building process for the RSDKv5(U) Decompilation](https://github.com/Rubberduckycooly/RSDKv5-Decompilation#how-to-build).